StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 # GPS Tracker Performance

 The amount of current the GPS uses in a tracker application is an often overlooked issue.
-You may spend a lot of time concentrating on designing a GPS project with an extremely low sleep current, without paying attention to the amount of power the GPS uses when it is running, acquiring a fix and when its in backup mode.
+The designer may spend a lot of time concentrating on designing a GPS tracker project with an extremely low sleep current without appreciating the amount of power the GPS uses when it is running, acquiring a fix and when its in backup mode.

 If a GPS in 'hot fix' mode consumes 50mA (a typical figure) and takes an average of 5 seconds to get a new fix, and you do that every 10 minutes, then in one day it will consume;